drhsqlite/pikchr/doc/teardown01.md

   4. Move the "feature branch" and "trunk" labels to the left ends of their respective boxes, rather than centering them.

-  5. Add another branch on above the "feature branch" that adds nodes "C9", "C10", and "C11" that fork off from "C5'".
+  5. Add another branch above the "feature branch" that adds nodes "C9", "C10", and "C11" that fork off from "C5'".
 You will probably need to find a new place to put the "feature branch" label in order to get it out of the way.